 The OhioLINK Library Advisory Council Coordinating Committee (LACCC), with the OhioLINK Executive Director, coordinates the ongoing efforts of the Library Advisory Council to cooperatively and cost-effectively acquire, provide access to, and preserve an array of print and digital scholarly resources; to efficiently share the collections among member libraries; and to host access to digital content that advances teaching, learning, and research.

 Reviews and approves all policies for carrying out the OhioLINK program as proposed by the four standing committees.
 Discusses and approves major funding measures.
 Participates in strategic planning.
 Consists of library directors from all public universities (including two private universities), and representatives from independent and two year colleges.

-To represent the interests of ETD Center member institutions and authors to OhioLINK and the OH‐ TECH consortium for the development of the OhioLINK ETD Center as a leading participant in the global ETD community.
-Consists of graduate school staff and librarians involved with local ETD submissions.
+This team represents the interests of Electronic Theses and Dissertations (ETD) Center member institutions and authors to OhioLINK and the OH‐ TECH consortium for the administration and development of the OhioLINK ETD Center as a leading participant in the global ETD community.